 Nobody will do it better than Rage Against The Machine.
 But granted, we are not a political band.
 We just fight for equality among all humans.
 We’re all about humanity.

-Woodstock is available from Friday 16 June 2017.
+Woodstock is available now.
 Portugal.
-The Man will return to the UK in September.
-Tickets are available now through Ticketmaster.co.uk.
+The Man will return to the UK in July.
+Tickets are available from 9:00 on Friday 9 February 2018 through Ticketmaster.co.uk.

 Interview by: Beccs Lott